Mousemaster12/Alpha-project/README.md

 # Alpha-project-data
-All robot data from isaccgym
+All code from my Alpha project